"Jesus answered, "I am the way and the truth and the life. No one comes to the Father except through me." ---John 14:6

-And have I regretted releasing the house where I lived longer than all others, the one whose every wall I painted?
+And have I regretted releasing the house whose every wall I painted?
 Nope.
 And not just because we have this small, dream-come-true farm, either.
 Both Tom and I loved that one-bedroom apartment we shared for 6 months before moving out here, still now we speak fondly, dreamily of our simplistic apartment days.

 I've heard some people say they would die, just simply roll over and die if they couldn't preach about God.
 Or sing about Him before crowds.
 Or work in their church or do a bazillion good deeds for others.
 And I realize that sounds quite holy.

 But me?
 If God asked me to leave this blog, this ministry, this connection He's given me with you, (some of the most wonderful people in the world), well, I would do it--in a heartbeat--if He asked that of me.

 And I know I'd be fine (though, yes, I would miss you).